slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Technological progress is like an ax in the hands of a pathological criminal." (...)
 "Science is a wonderful thing if one does not have to earn one’s living at it." (...)
-"If we knew what it was we were doing, it would not be called research, would it?"
+"If we knew what it was we were doing, it would not be called research, would it?" (...)
+"Three great forces rule the world: stupidity, fear and greed."
 -- Albert Einstein*

 > *"What is research but a blind date with knowledge?"